sarabarshap/sportsreference/README.md

 # sportsreference
-I will explain each of my code blocks below.
+I will explain each of my code blocks.
 The first block I imported the needed modules.
 Then I pasted the sample data into a dictionary to utilize it.
 Then I created a dataframe from the dictionary and extracted nested dictionaries to get the team names and the losses they had against each other.